Cuda-Chen/cuda-chen.github.io/_posts/vface-server-cpp.md

 It is a common knowledge that resizing the image can boost the image processing speed as there are fewer of pixels.
-After testing, resizing the input image to half of width and height can have 2x speed while not hugely affect the face detection and gaze tracking processes.
+After testing, resizing the input image to half of width and height can have 2x speed up while not hugely affect the face detection and gaze tracking processes.

 3. Grayscale the input picture